luckydizzier/Facturon/PROMPT_LOG.md

 ## [domain_agent] Add computed NetAmount and GrossAmount to InvoiceItem
 Implemented readonly properties in InvoiceItem.cs using Product.TaxRate for VAT calculation with null safety.
 Added NotMapped attributes.

+## [domain_agent] Persist tax rate value on InvoiceItem
+Added `TaxRateValue` property to InvoiceItem for storing VAT percentage and updated NetAmount and GrossAmount calculations to use it.

+## [db_agent] Configure InvoiceItem.TaxRateValue
+Mapped new field in FacturonDbContext with decimal column type and default value of 0.

+## [service_agent] Populate TaxRateValue on creation
+Invoice and InvoiceItem services now copy the product's TaxRate value when items are added or updated.
+Invoice totals calculation uses the stored value.

+## [test_agent] Adapt tests for fixed tax rate
+Updated InvoiceServiceTests to set TaxRateValue on invoice items for totals.